Help Center/ Virtual Private Cloud/ Getting Started/ Setting Up an IPv4/IPv6 Dual-Stack Network in a VPC

 • The IPv6 function is now available for open beta test in certain regions.
 You can use the IPv6 function only after obtaining the OBT permission.

-• Only certain ECS flavors support IPv6 networks.
-You need to select such ECSs in supported regions.
+• Only ECSs with certain flavors support IPv6.
+You need to select such an ECS to use an IPv4/IPv6 dual-stack network.

 On the ECS console, click Buy ECS.
-On the displayed page, check the ECS specifications.
-If Yes is shown in the IPv6 column, the ECS with this specification supports IPv6.
+On the displayed page, check the ECS flavors.
+If Yes is shown in the IPv6 column, the ECS with this flavor supports IPv6.

 • The network planning in this example is for your reference only.
 Once a VPC and subnet are created, the CIDR blocks cannot be changed.
-Before creating VPCs, determine how many VPCs, the number of subnets, and what CIDR blocks or connectivity options you will need.
+Before creating VPCs, determine how many VPCs and subnets, and what CIDR blocks or connectivity options you will need.

 For details, see VPC and Subnet Planning Suggestions.